-The aims of the WO Street Transformation Fund are to transform activities, enhance capacities and develop communities’ inline with the wishes of Mr. Street who was the founder of the WO Street Foundation.
-It aims to encourage the community to take a proactive approach to empower themselves and others to achieve social growth and make a difference.
+The aims of the WO Street Transformation Fund are to transform activities, enhance capacities and develop communities’ in line with the wishes of Mr. Street, the founder of the WO Street Foundation.
+The fund aims to encourage the community to take a proactive approach to empower themselves and others to achieve social growth and make a difference.

-Groups based and operating in Liverpool, Knowsley, Sefton and St Helens are eligible to apply but unfortunately as thefund covers the old Lancashire geographical boundaries Wirral groups cannot apply.
+Groups based and operating in Liverpool, Knowsley, Sefton and St Helens are eligible to apply but unfortunately as the fund covers the old Lancashire geographical boundaries Wirral groups are unable to apply.

 FUND CRITERIA & PRIORITIES

-The wider WO Street Foundation priorities are for projects that advance education and tackle poverty helping in particular children and young people who are unable to meet their educational or living costs, as well as supporting projects for older, blind and disabled people and those who cannot afford medical or convalescent care.
+Projects should meet the WO Street Foundation priorities which include advancing education and tackling poverty particularly for children and young people who are unable to meet their educational or living costs or projects for older, blind and disabled people, particularly those who cannot afford medical or convalescent care.

-Grants are available to small voluntary and community groups and organisations or individuals to help build and support initiatives that meet the priorities above and that have a lasting effect.
-The fund wishes to support new and innovative projects that can demonstrate engagement of the wider community, for example pilot projects, with applicants identifying what they are bringing to the project such as in kind support, skills or other funding.
+Grants are available to small voluntary and community groups and organisations to help build and support initiatives that meet the priorities above and that have a lasting effect.
+The fund wishes to support projects that can demonstrate engagement of the wider community with applicants identifying what they are bringing to the project such as in kind support, skills or other funding.

 WHO CAN APPLY?